tier4/AutowareArchitectureProposal.iv/common/util/autoware_rosbag_recorder/Readme.md

 ## Assumptions / Known limits

-recording to all topics in autoware is very heavy so usually you need to avoid points cloud topics to record.
+Recording all topics in autoware is very heavy so usually you need to avoid points cloud topics to record.